The PARC Food Philosophy: Retirement Living Done Deliciously

 At Oceana PARC’s Salish Sea Dining Room, one crowd favourite is the lamb rack, served in a red-wine reduction with potato pavé and roasted spring vegetables.
 “I was trained by a French chef so that’s about taking the style of food that I learned from him and applying it to what we do here.
 It’s been really well-received,” he says.

-Another highlight of MacLean’s time at PARC came recently, when Oceana hosted an event for the South Surrey & White Rock Chamber of Commerce and mayors.
+Another highlight at PARC came recently, when Oceana hosted an event for the South Surrey & White Rock Chamber of Commerce and mayors.
 “We had about 110 people here and we did a full breakfast spread for them, with petite, hand-crafted sandwiches, avocado-and-tomato relish, fruit and fresh-baked pastries,” he says.
 “It’s fun to do events and invite the public, because it shows we’re here for our community, too.”

 Your retirement years should be delicious!
 Learn more about the PARC Food Philosophy.